The Photo That Stopped Time: When a Moment Becomes Eternal

-There's a moment in every life that deserves to last forever.
+There's a moment in every life that deserves to last.

 For some, it's a wedding dance, two people lost in each other while the world celebrates around them.
 For others, it's something quieter—a child's sleeping face, a grandparent's knowing smile, the view from a mountaintop that made you feel infinite.